RNui327/Gen_ttbarxs_cern/README.md

 default cepcls: 1.0

-./test/mma_script: mathematica script to calculate ttbar xs ./test/submit: files to submit condor jobs in lxplus ./test/submit/result: output
+./test/mma_script: mathematica script to calculate ttbar xs

+./test/submit: files to submit condor jobs in lxplus

+./test/submit/result: output

-You do not need to care about other directories if nothing is wrong To submit condor jobs: cd ./test/submit source submit.sh
+You do not need to care about other directories if nothing is wrong.

+To submit condor jobs:
+`cd ./test/submit`
+`source submit.sh`
-You will submit hundreds of jobs
+You will submit hundreds of jobs.

 ### Check condor job results:
-cd ./test/submit/result
-./check_result.py
+`cd ./test/submit/result`
+`./check_result.py`
 This will check all the result files and find the jobs that has failed.
-Then generate a submit_failed.sh in test/submit
+Then generate a submit_failed.sh in test/submit.
-source submit_failed.sh
+`source submit_failed.sh`
 to resub the failed jobs

-If after checking you are sure that you have all result files: cd ./test/submit/result
+If after checking you are sure that you have all result files:
-./result.py
+`cd ./test/submit/result`
+`./result.py`
 Then you can have a full results in  ./test/submit/result/fullresult.txt